 - Display pages where you can present your content and

-- Permissions which allow you to choose who sees which display page.
+- Permissions that allow you to choose who sees which display page.

-The Content that you place in your filing cabinet can include graphics, your writing, PDF files, and videos.
-You can also keep a journal, work history and personal information.
-Assignments completed in Mahara can be submitted seamlessly into your Moodle course or can be shared to a specific person for consultation.
+The content you put in your filing cabinet can include graphics, documents, PDF files, and videos.
+You can also keep a journal, work history, and personal information.
+Assignments completed in Mahara can be submitted seamlessly into your Moodle course or can be shared with a specific person.

 It can be beneficial to place your ePortfolio content over a number of pages.
-This aides navigation and can allow addition of content over time.
+This helps navigation and can allow you to add content over time.

-REMEMBER if you submit a collection for an assignment it may be locked for editing until it is marked.
-You will still be able to copy pages though.
+BE AWARE that if you submit a collection for an assignment it may be locked for editing until it is marked.
+You will still be able to copy pages.

 Mahara ePortfolios has a built-in PDF viewer.
 This means that any text-based work can be embedded into the page and viewed without damaging its formatting.
 It also means the file can be viewed online without having to be downloaded.

 Other documents can be placed on the pages as ‘Files to download’.
-Whilst this may at times be necessary, it can be time-consuming for lecturers who wish to mark your work.
-If everything can be viewed onscreen it will prove to be a better solution.
+Whilst this may at times be necessary, it can be time-consuming for lecturers who wish to mark your work – making everything viewable onscreen is a better solution.

-In many ways a journal is like a diary EXCEPT that it is written after the fact.
-It isn’t used for planning so much as for reflecting on what happened.
+A journal is generally used for reflecting on something that happened.
 There are some exceptions.
 Some researchers will write down what they intend to do in their next experiment and then later reflect on the results and how they wish to proceed in the future.
 Read more about reflective writing here.

-Like a diary, a journal will have a number of entries based on different days or activities.
-The title of each journal entry could be the date, the experiment number or the assessment number.
+Like a diary, a journal can have several entries based on different days or activities.
+The title of each journal entry could be the date, the experiment number, or the assessment number.
 Your course description will tell you how to label each entry.

-A journal can be displayed as a single book with each entry following the last or you can choose which entries you wish people to see.
+A journal can be displayed as a single book with each entry following the last.
+In Mahara, you can also choose which entries you wish people to see.

 Loading video into your Mahara e-portfolios page is quite easy.
 Either upload a file to your site, or link to a video on a site like YouTube.

-It is important to remember that video footage placed on your Mahara site must comply with the Federation University Australia usage policy.
-Basically it MUST NOT have any inappropriate material in it.
+Remember that video footage placed on your Mahara site must comply with the Federation University Australia usage policy.
+Basically, it MUST NOT have any inappropriate material in it.
 You must also consider copyright owners.
-If you have made the video yourself then there should be no problems.
+If you have made the video yourself, then there should be no problems.

-If other people are being captured in your video, and can be recognised, MAKE SURE you have their permission.
-Videos from YouTube and other such sites should be publicly available and must not be stored as uploaded files in Mahara but must be linked to.
-See the tutorial below.
+If people are being captured in your video and they can be recognised, you must have their permission.
+Videos from YouTube and other such sites should be publicly available and must not be stored as uploaded files in Mahara – link to the host site.